smallblue2/OptiFS/user_manual/user_manual.md

   -rm-persistence
    	 remove persistence saving (saving of virtual node metadata) -save string choose the location of saved hashmaps and sysadmin info
+  -interval int
+     defines an amount of time that the system will regularly save persistent stores
 ```

 #### 2.3.1 -change-sysadmin-gid